Browse courses and leave course feedback

 The course covers:

-This is a 'Growing' level course and we recommend that you complete a range of other courses and have a good understanding of your own recovery before enrolling on this one.
-If you are unsure whether this course is right for you, please contact Recovery College and a request a Course Choices Support Call.
+This is a 'Growing' level course and we recommend that you complete a range of other courses and have a good understanding of your own recovery before enrolling.
+If you are unsure whether this course is right for you, please contact Recovery College and request a learning support call.

 Safety planning